-Aircraft deicing may only be performed by authorized service providers in authorized areas.
+Aircraft deicing may only be performed by authorized service providers in approved designated locations.

 Only propylene glycol-based fluids shall be used for aircraft deicing at the Airport.
 No other products are permitted.

 Aircraft deicing fluid totes shall not to be stored at any aircraft gate area or concourse storage area.